DanJang/Udacity_Project_Titanic_via_Tableau/Project_Titanic_using_Tableau.md

 similarities and provides a little of understanding and reliability on the data.

 #### Feedback.
-"What is 0 and 1 in your bar chart?"[¶](#Feedback.-"What-is-0-and-1-in-your-bar-chart?") {#Feedback.-"What-is-0-and-1-in-your-bar-chart?"}
+"What is 0 and 1 in your bar chart?"

 At the 1st version, the bar chart has its column values - 0/1, which would be unkind.
 I accepted.
 'Calculated Field' was created as 'InGroup\_str' to have values either 'Family' or 'No Family'

 #### Feedback.
-"Your bar chart is meaninglessly colorful"[¶](#Feedback.-"Your-bar-chart-is-meaninglessly-colorful") {#Feedback.-"Your-bar-chart-is-meaninglessly-colorful"}
+"Your bar chart is meaninglessly colorful"

 The essence of the bar chart is big different survival rate.
 So, I visually differentiated the survival rate but the color choise was bad - yellow and red, which just looks like a meaningless cosmetics for the bar.
 Later, I picked a same color hue.

 #### Feedback.
-"You would be better try 'clustering' such as 'k-means clustering' to segregate family as more mathematical and objective method[¶](#Feedback.-"You-would-be-better-try-'clustering'-such-as-'k-means-clustering'-to-segregate-family-as-more-mathematical-and-objective-method) {#Feedback.-"You-would-be-better-try-'clustering'-such-as-'k-means-clustering'-to-segregate-family-as-more-mathematical-and-objective-method}
+"You would be better try 'clustering' such as 'k-means clustering' to segregate family as more mathematical and objective method

 It was an objection on my method of clustering the passengers.
 I heard of 'k-means clustering' at the machine learning class, but my experience